fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/04_null_pointers.md

 You may ask - but what's the value of null pointer?
 Some fixed `0xhexnumber`?
 It is actually system-specific, but so far for any hardware I have seen it was `0x00000000` which makes a lot of sense.

-C++ has a keyword for it - `nullptr`.
+Since 2011 update of C++ it has a keyword for it - `nullptr`.
 It represents this system-specific value.

 ```c++
 int* ptr = nullptr;
 ```

 `nullptr` is defined as universal representation of unknown address of it's own type (notably `std:nullptr_t`) which is implicitly convertible to any other pointer type.
-You can compare this to booleans: `bool` is a type capable of holding only 2 values: `true` and `false`. `std::nullptr_t` is a type capable of holding only 1 value: `nullptr`.
+Analogy: `bool` is a type capable of holding only 2 values: `true` and `false`. `std::nullptr_t` is a type capable of holding only 1 value: `nullptr`.
 Booleans are implicitly convertible to integers.
-Null pointers are implicitly convertible to any pointer type.
+Null pointer type is implicitly convertible to any other pointer type.

 <div class="note warning">